SmithCollege/smithcollege-csc210-sp25-a2-caesar-cipher-A2-CaesarCipher-1/README.md

 Your readme should include the following information.
 Each student needs to submit all of this information independently, even when pair programming.

-Programming Partner Name:
+Programming Partner Name: N/A

-Other Collaborators (and kudos to people who were especially helpful):
+Other Collaborators (and kudos to people who were especially helpful): N/A

-References Used:
+References Used: N/A

 ## Reflection Questions

 What was your favorite part of this assignment?
+My favorite part was actually running the tests after I finished writing codes for CaesarCipher and DynamicArray.
+When I ran them at first none of them passed any tests, so it was fun to do some problem sovling from there.

 What was most challenging about this assignment?
+For me, the most challenging part of the assignment was when I had to make sure all offsets worked well in CaesarCipher.
+While it was easy to come up with an algorithm, it was hard to figure out the mathematical function that could help me successfully implement encode/decode.

 General comments on your experience with this assignment:
+I think this assignment has really helped me grasp the concepts/functions of arrays that I didn't realize I was unfamiliar with.
+Directly working with them and implementing ciphers was definitely fun.